lanl/dsi/docs/examples.rst

          }
       }
    }

 and the generated ER diagram is:

 ..  figure:: images/schema_erd.png
     :scale: 35%
     :align: center

     Entity Relationship Diagram of Cloverleaf data.
     Displays relations between the simulation, input, output, and viz_files tables.

 This section explains how to define primary and foreign key relationships in a JSON file for ``schema()``, such as ``examples/test/example_schema.json``

-For futher clarity, each schema file must be structured as a dictionary where:
+For further clarity, each schema file must be structured as a dictionary where:

    - Each table with a relation is a key whose value is a nested dictionary storing primary and foreign key information